iggredible/Learn-Vim/ch21_vimrc.md

 # Ch21.
 Vimrc

-In the previous chapters, you learned how to use Vim text editor.
-This is great, but not the whole thing.
-To use Vim more effectively, you will need to learn how to configure it.
-The best place to start is your vimrc.
-TBC
 In the previous chapters, you learned how to use Vim.
 In this chapter, you will learn how to orgnize and configure vimrc.

 ## How Vim Finds Vimrc